 It occurred to me tonight that I never got around to posting the final pics of the kitchen.
 I still have some painting to do and some art to hang, but it’s 99.9% done.
 I couldn’t have done the work without my friend Neal who was so incredibly awesome – updating a few outlets, tiling the wall behind the stove and teaching me how to tile the backsplash and chalkboard wall.
 I really couldn’t have done it without him.

 I wrote a post back in January, outlining what I what I wanted to do in the kitchen and proposed a budget of approximately $5,000.
 A few friends tracking the progress on FB have commented that it seemed like one day I just decided to remodel my kitchen or that started with a backsplash and it snowballed from there.
-Truth is, I had planned for a much larger renovation but then I was laid off.
+Truth is, I had planned for a much larger renovation but then I left my fancy job.
 My budget went from $25,000 to $5,000.
 I needed to plan carefully, gave great consideration to each material selection and subsequent purchase.

 Guided by my Wedgewood stove, I used Pinterest to find other kitchens and aspects I liked.
 I then set out to locate specific materials and pinned those, keeping a record of what I wanted to purchase (kitchen sink, tile, pot rack, hardware, etc.).
 Once I got into the work, some aspects went fast and were quick rewards and some days were better than others.
 From start to true finish, it took five months and I’m quite pleased with the end result.
 The goal of the remodel was to improve the functionality of the kitchen and use more timeless finishes.